 The project area was used as farmland and later parkland during the nineteenth and twentieth centuries.
 Therefore, much of this locale may not have been altered by widespread development.
 While the introduction of the two aqueducts, railroad tracks with associated bridges, and paved roads and/or paths have transformed many areas within the park, the majority of the eastern section has not changed significantly.
-The more recent introduction of passive recreation trails has also done little to change the appearance of the project site.
+More recently, the introduction of the ball fields and parking area changed the appearance of the project site considerably in those locations; however, the eastern and southern wooded and slightly elevated portions of the WTP site are marked only by the introduction of paved trails and picnic areas.
 As a result, the potential for prehistoric site sensitivity may be high.
+However, because the amount of construction disturbance is unknown at present, it is difficult to determine the integrity of any possible below ground cultural resources.
+Soil boring testing in this location could aid in establishing a final determination of subsurface integrity and potential sensitivity.

-Potential Historical Archaeological Resources.
-Nearby excavations have been conducted by both avocational and professional archaeologists on sites that have been dated to the historical period.
+Historical Archaeological Resources.
+Excavations have been conducted by both avocational and professional archaeologists on sites that have been dated to the historical period.
 In 1910, a foundation for what may have been van der Donck's house was uncovered by workmen excavating for a new sewer near the Van Cortlandt Manor Mansion.
 The subsequent excavation revealed a large amount of domestic debris dating to the seventeenth century.
 Archaeological excavations in other areas surrounding the Manor house have also been conducted.